ALALACH/SpacEng/README.md

 -3D Models Design or Gaming (scene Rendering : to be impelemented).

--Systems Intercommunication (Files transmition / chat-Server).
+-Systems Intercommunication (Files transmition / chat-Server / VideoChat-Server).

 -IOT Applications (a work already in progress).

 Next Steps:

 -implementing Imgui "Graphics User Interface".

 -Rendering / Networking internal Profiling.

 -Creating a new Server Thread for each incoming Client.

 -communicating with a microcontroller using Wifi , using the server/client handles on the MC.

 -Sending Image Data from a camera Module.